 \section{The Cohen-Macaulay property for the poset $PD(1^n,q)$ of partial decompositions of an $n$-dimensional vector space over $F_q$ into 1-dimensional subspaces}

 Let $V$ be a finite vector space, i.e. an $n$ dimensional vector space over a finite field $\field_q$.
 Let $PD(1^n,q)$ denote the poset of partial decompositions of $V$ into 1-dimensional subspaces.
 That is, the elements of $PD(1^n,q)$ are collections $l_1,\dots ,l_r$ of linearly independent lines in $V$, with a maximal element $\hat{1}$ adjoined. \begin{defn} A set of lines is {\bf independent} if they are spanned by vectors that are linearly independent. \end{defn} $PD(1^n,q)$ has covering relations $u\prec v$ if $v$ is obtained from $u$ by adding another linearly independent line to the collection. $PD(1^n,q)$ is the poset of independent sets for the matroid whose ground set consists of the lines in $V$, i.e. the points in the projective space $\proj V$.
-Thus, $PD(1^n,q)$ is shellable, by virtue of its order complex being the barycentric subdivision of a matroid complex (see [Bj2]).
+Thus, $PD(1^n,q)$ is shellable, by virtue of its order complex being the barycentric subdivision of a matroid complex (see [5]).
 However, Cohen-Macaulayness may also easily be proven using discrete Morse theory in a way that is indicative of how our machinery also seems to apply to much more complex posets.

-We will construct a discrete Morse function based on an ordering for the ground set of lines in $V$, then use gradient path reversal to optimize the Morse function into one which has only top-dimensional critical cells.
-The surviving critical cells are indexed by matroid bases with internal activity 0, allowing us to recover the fact that a matroid complex has the homotopy type of a wedge of spheres of top dimension, where the number of spheres is the number of matroid bases with internal activity 0.
-Though our proof is for a specific matroid complex, the same argument work will work without modification for any isthmus-free matroid.
+We will construct a discrete Morse function in terms of an ordering for the ground set of lines in $V$, then use gradient path reversal to optimize it into one which has only top-dimensional critical cells.
+The surviving critical cells will be indexed by matroid bases with internal activity 0, allowing us to recover the fact that a matroid complex has the homotopy type of a wedge of spheres of top dimension, where the number of spheres is the number of matroid bases with internal activity 0.
+Though our proof is for a specific matroid complex, the same argument will work without modification for any isthmus-free matroid.